how 'twilight' changed fan culture forever

 Nowadays, our understanding of fandom and fan communities is almost exclusively digital.
 But in 2008, Twitter was in its relative infancy and the discourse about pop culture was aimed mostly around popstars and live-tweeting television.
 Fan communities had existed online, but in secluded forums and online portals.
 With social media, Twilight fans — the Twihards — and the expression of their fandom was out on public display.
 YouTube videos, Tumblr blogs and Twitter accounts dedicated to the fandom created a unique network of young people who were obsessed with the sparkly vamps and buffed up wolves, allowing for almost real-time discussions about the most important of things: #TeamJacob or #TeamEdward.

 The momentum of the Twilight fandom is mirrored by the growth of other digital-first fandoms, such as the intensity surrounding Justin Bieber or One Direction.
 In a way, Edward Cullen, with his designer haircut, striking good looks and psychosexual aura, encouraged a similar sort of idolatry.
 It helped, too, that in both the films and the books, Edward’s sexuality is non-threatening; he may be a vampire lusting after the blood of his beloved, but in the bedroom he’s as cold as his undead skin.
 That both Edward and Bella are misfits, pushed to the fringes of both normal and supernatural society, only feeds on a teenager’s own outsider syndrome.
-Here is the ultimate dangerous outcast desperate to be saved, who also exhibits non-threatening sexual behaviour.
+Here is the ultimate dangerous outcast desperate to be saved, who also exhibits non-threatening sexual behavior.
 It’s no wonder it was a hit.

 But if social media made it easier to bring Twihards together, it also deconstructed the protective walls that fandoms use to keep their communities safe.
 In 2012, the film’s Twitter account was the first to reach 1 million followers, and around the cinema release of New Moon in 2009, there were around 81,000 tweets a day about the movie; between 2008 and 2012, discussions about chaste vampires and werewolves were inescapable.